Business Process Automation

 Think about the process of contract review.
 Many people could be involved in the review and approval of a contract.
 There is the legal department, the issuing department and some level of management oversight.

 When a contract is created, a department might ask the legal department to draft it.
 Once drafted, it might be routed back to the requesting department and then back again to legal.
 This back and forth, or collaboration is one of the first steps in business process automation.
 Here we have two groups who are marking up and tracking a document.
 When one finishes the other is notified.
 At any point in time there is no confusion as to who is responsible for the next review.

 Once finalized by legal and the department, other business rules could continue the routing.
 If the document was to buy equipment, it might be routed to facilities to approve, or if the contract had a value over a certain amount it might be routed to management.
 These routing decisions can be automated based on your business logic or certain values.
 Further, if someone in the routing chain is unavailable, then your business process might automatically route it to an alternate person.
 This eliminates the bottleneck of a contract sitting on someone’s desk while they are out of the office or otherwise unable to follow up.
 Notifications can keep everyone in the loop.
 Gone will be delays because of any one person being a bottleneck.

 The contract example illustrates a simple workflow.
 For some businesses, their processes can be very complex.
 Automating as much of these processes as possible reduces the time needed to complete them and dramatically reduces the chance of human error.

-Because every organization has different business processes, the best way to start your business process automation is to consult with a company that has experience automating processes across a wide range of business issues.
+Because every organization has a different document management process, the best way to start your business process automation is to consult with a company that has experience in automating processes across a wide range of business issues.
 You understand your business and your processes better than an outsider can.
 However an outside vendor brings process automation expertise to the table.
 Combined, you and your vendor can have a major impact on your organization’s productivity.